Courses

 Scientific Reasoning for the Social Sciences

-Course type: B.A. lecture, University of Essex
+Course type: lecture, University of Essex

 The course provides the basics of the philosophy and theory of social science, its structure and procedures.
 It also tackles questions such as 'what is a research design?' and 'how does one conduct a rigorous empirical social study?'